dotnet/docs/includes/migration-guide/runtime/wpf/new-enum-values-wpfs-pagerangeselection.md

 #### Details

-Two new members (<xref:System.Windows.Controls.PageRangeSelection.CurrentPage?displayProperty=name> and <xref:System.Windows.Controls.PageRangeSelection.SelectedPages?displayProperty=name>) have been added to the <xref:System.Windows.Controls.PageRangeSelection?displayProperty=name> enum.
+Two new members (<xref:System.Windows.Controls.PageRangeSelection.CurrentPage?displayProperty=fullName> and <xref:System.Windows.Controls.PageRangeSelection.SelectedPages?displayProperty=fullName>) have been added to the <xref:System.Windows.Controls.PageRangeSelection?displayProperty=fullName> enum.

 #### Suggestion

 In most cases, these changes won't impact user code.
-Code that depends on a particular number of elements existing in <xref:System.Enum.GetNames(System.Type)> or <xref:System.Enum.GetValues(System.Type)> calls on the <xref:System.Windows.Controls.PageRangeSelection?displayProperty=name> type should be modified, though.
+Code that depends on a particular number of elements existing in <xref:System.Enum.GetNames(System.Type)> or <xref:System.Enum.GetValues(System.Type)> calls on the <xref:System.Windows.Controls.PageRangeSelection?displayProperty=fullName> type should be modified, though.

 | Name    | Value       |
 |:--------|:------------|